Are you a Quiet Speculation member?

 2) Elementals Everywhere… Except for You, Subtlety

 The combination of Grief and Ephemerate is formidable.
-Akroma, Angel of Fury and City of Solitude have proven to be great removal, and Abnormal Endurance is a fantastic sideboard play against certain decks.
+Fury and Solitude have proven to be great removal, and Endurance is a fantastic sideboard play against certain decks.
 Blinking a 3/4 with reach on turn one can be pretty solid, as my poor Goblin Guide and I quickly found out.
 The only Elemental that does not see play is Subtlety.
 I played several Leagues, two Modern Challenges, and the Qualifier and have not seen the card once.
 Clearly, it's the loser of the lot, at least in Modern!

 3) Hammer Time Is the King of Modern